darkobozidar/cpu-vs-gpu-sorting/Readme.md

 [1] K. E. Batcher.
 Sorting networks and their applications.
 In Proceedings of the April 30-May 2, 1968, Spring Joint Computer Conference, AFIPS '68 (Spring), pages 307-314, New York, NY, USA, 1968.
 ACM.

-(NOTE: there are two very similar versions of this paper - 2009 and 2011) [2] H. Peters, O. Schulz-Hildebrandt, and N. Luttenberger.
+[2] H. Peters, O. Schulz-Hildebrandt, and N. Luttenberger.
 Fast in-place, comparison-based sorting with CUDA: A study with bitonic sort.
 Concurr.
 Comput. : Pract.
 Exper., 23(7):681-693, May 2011.

 [3] H. Peters, O. Schulz-Hildebrandt, and N. Luttenberger.
 A novel sorting algorithm for many-core architectures based on adaptive bitonic sort.
 In 26th IEEE International Parallel and Distributed Processing Symposium, IPDPS 2012, Shanghai, China, May 21-25, 2012, pages 227-237, 2012.